MlennGarien/800craft/readme.md

 ## Download 800Craft Plus
 The website is currently experiencing technical difficulties.
-A link will be posted soon
+A link will be posted soon.

 ## About 800Craft
-800Craft Plus is the continuation of 800Craft, and is developed by LeChosenOne and MrBluePotato 800Craft was developed by Jonty800, GlennMR and LaoTszy.
+800Craft Plus is the continuation of 800Craft, and is developed by LeChosenOne and MrBluePotato.

+800Craft was developed by Jonty800, GlennMR and LaoTszy.

 800craft Plus is designed to have tons of features, while not compromising speed and server efficency.